top of page

 Heading 1

-IBIZA - CALA d'HORT - RESTAURANTE ES BOLDADO (post two)
+IBIZA - CALA d'HORT - ES BOLDADO - (POST 2)

 RESTAURANTE ES BOLDADO Michelin Plate IIO

-When driving from Sant Josep to Cala d’Hort, before you get there, take the last right turn to Cala Truja, after about 3 km you will see the sign for Es Boldado on your left.
+We returned to another favourite restaurant on our mid-March trip to Ibiza, Es Boldado.
+When driving from Sant Josep to Cala d'Hort, before you get there, take the last right turn to Cala Truja; after about 3 km, you will see the sign for Es Boldado on your left.
+Turn on this road and drive down the dusty Camino (dirt track) for about 1.5km.
+You will see the best view of Ibiza.
+This is the restaurant for you if you want a view.

 Restaurante Es Boldado is situated on a precipitous cliff, facing the mystical Islets of Es Vedrá (supposedly the third most magnetic place on earth!) and its little sister Es Vedranell.

-On this occasion, the weather was a little overcast and the inside was quite chilly,
+On this occasion, the weather was a little overcast, and the inside was quite chilly,

 To start we had the usual pan con alioli y aceitunas followed by,